IronReign/ffutse/README.md

 * It’s possible to Place a cone dangling from a single magnet (todo: video)
 * Standardize on placing the North end of the magnet pointing out of the cone (todo: diagram)
 * Stacked cones can lock together
-* If a team makes a mistake in a aligning the magnets, it’s not the end of the world - the cones will rotate to separate repelling magnets
+* If a team makes a mistake in a aligning the magnets, it’s not the end of the world - the cones will rotate to separate repelling magnets as long as there only 4 spaced evenly around the base
 * NEVER place magnets near the tip of the cone - this can foul your partner’s attempts to stack
 * Place magnets on the inside of the cone and secure them well
 * Magnets can also be added to a storage location on the robot to help secure the FFUTSE during a match